RemiBou/remibou.github.io/_posts/2018-6-28-Google-OAuth-with-Blazor-21-Week-26.md

+---
+layout: post
+title: Google OAuth with Blazor and Aspnet Core 2.1
+---
 Asp.net core project template provides everything for quickly implementing OAuth via various providers.
 But these templates are based on aspnet core MVC.
 In this blog post I'll explain how I changed the code for implementing Google authentication on a Blazor App.

 My app has 3 [TOSS](https://github.com/RemiBou/Toss.Blazor) librairies :